Capitalization: Title case

-"The Quick Brown Fox Jumps Over the Lazy Dog."Also known as headline style and capital case.
+"The Quick Brown Fox Jumps Over the Lazy Dog."Also known as headline case and capital case.
 All words capitalized, except for certain subsets defined by rules that are not universally standardized, often minor words such as "the" (as above), "of", or "and".
 Other commonly lowercase words are prepositions and coordinating conjunctions.
 The standardization is only at the level of house styles and individual style manuals.
 (See Headings and publication titles.)
 A simplified variant is start case, where all words, including articles, prepositions, and conjunctions, start with a capital letter.